Time Doctor Review

 Integrations & Add-Ons

-Do I like Time Doctor?
-To answer that, let’s review what comes with every subscription: you get a time tracker that breaks down your time sheet into separate tasks; you get a productivity monitor to help ensure you are being as efficient as possible while working (Time Doctor’s website claims an increase in efficiency of up to 22%); you get a service to integrate with your payroll system and potentially automate payday in entirety; and you get it all for less than ten bucks a month.
+Is Time Doctor a good work management tool?
+To answer that, let’s review what comes with every subscription: You get a time tracker that breaks down your timesheet into separate tasks, a productivity monitor to help ensure you are as efficient as possible while working (Time Doctor’s website claims an increase in efficiency of up to 22%), a service to integrate with your payroll system and almost automate payday in entirety, and you get it all for less than ten bucks per person per month.

-While I do feel the whole screenshot/activity monitoring is a little creepy, especially when installed on a non-work device, I also know that you can turn this function off when the time for work has ended (important if you work remotely using your own device).
+While I do feel the whole screenshot/activity monitoring is a little creepy, especially when installed on a non-work device, I also know that you can turn this function off when the time for work has ended (which is important if you work remotely using your own device).
 Overall, the combination of usability, good features, and value-for-money makes Time Doctor worth your attention.
 But don’t take my word for it!
-Go sign up for the free trial and decide for yourself.
+Go sign up for a free trial and decide for yourself.

 If you’d like to shop around a bit more, check out this rundown of our top 7 time tracking apps along with our full list of project management software reviews.

 We've done in-depth research on each and confidently recommend them.